petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/initial-instance-localization.md

 ## Control Panel

 A virtual instance's default language and time zone can be modified using the instance's _Localization_ page.
-See [Configuring a Virtual Instance Localization](../../system-administration/configuring-liferay/virtual-instances/localization.md) for instructions.
+See [Localization](../../system-administration/configuring-liferay/virtual-instances/localization.md) for instructions.

 ## Conclusion